delphic-digital/Skeletor.docs/content/contribute/writing-docs.md

 weight: 7
 ---

 This documentation site is coded with [Hugo](http://gohugo.io/) static site generator.
-It's easy to contribute to by following these steps:
+It's easy to contribute to it by following these steps:

 * [Install Hugo](http://gohugo.io/overview/installing/)
 * Clone the [Skeletor.docs](https://github.com/delphic-digital/Skeletor.docs) repo.